FilipinoRadioheadNirvanaFan/FilipinoRadioheadNirvanaFan/README.md

 ## feel free to read ts as that I'm listing and seperating SOME sections🤷‍♀️

 ---

+   /0 honestly I'm not surprised either that you're gonna see Radiohead and Nirvana stuff around here😒

   `’/1 as you can clearly tell from my  username yes I am a Radiohead and    Nirvana fan! (and a Filipino)

   °./2 i have multiple  hyperfixations/interests, a section about it in "/4" lol

-  `/3 i make ponies of albums, musicians, and stuff for a living, i like to do fanarts and animations aswell especially when it's Nirvana or Radiohead..:1
+# `/3 i make ponies of albums, musicians, and stuff for a living, i like to do fanarts and animations aswell especially when it's Nirvana or Radiohead..:1

   `./4 yes i am known in ponytown and i play the game everyday LMAO so you can see me mainly near bakery, near the marvel area, or the barrels near the tf2 area !